hatashiro/kou/SPEC.md

 ## Module

-Each file in Kou is represented as a module.
+Each file in kou is represented as a module.

 ```
 Module = { Import } { Decl } .